-In Winter 2014, NIH Director Dr. Francis Collins and SWD Chief Officer Dr. Hannah Valantine invited NIH senior leadership to nominate representatives from their respective ICs to serve as NIH Diversity Catalysts.
+In Winter 2014, NIH Director Dr. Francis Collins and the Chief Officer for Scientific Workforce Diversity, Dr. Hannah Valantine, invited NIH senior leadership to nominate representatives from their respective Institutes and Centers (IC) to serve as NIH Diversity Catalysts.
 This group of 62 individuals met for the first time in February 2015.
 The Diversity Catalysts began with the help of the San Mateo, California firm Jump Associates, which employs systems thinking that leverages social science and business models.
 This hybrid approach serves as a novel means to invite innovative, action-oriented thinking.

-- Provide rapid and effective input to Scientific Workforce Diversity (SWD) at early stages of strategy development
+- Provide rapid and effective input to Scientific Workforce Diversity (SWD) at early stages of diversity/inclusion strategy development

-- Provide assistance in tailoring initiatives to specific IC culture
+- Provide assistance in tailoring diversity/inclusion initiatives to specific IC cultures

-- Facilitate implementation and evaluation of strategies within and across ICs
+- Facilitate implementation and evaluation of evidence-based diversity/inclusion strategies within and across ICs

 Diversity catalysts do what their name states: these individuals, who have in-depth knowledge of their IC and a deep commitment to diversity/inclusion, convene thought and experiences on scientific workforce diversity and then transform that thought into action.
 Six subcommittees focus on providing input on projects for SWD to pilot.